The Man who Runs after Fortune: Emblems and echoes

-In this case the allusion is to lines in an ode of Horace, Illi robur et aes triplex circa pectus erat, qui fragilem truci commisit pelago ratem primus (Odes.1.3), which translates as “Oak round his breast and triple brass, the sailor wore, whose bark first ventured on the sea.”
+In this case the allusion is to lines in an ode of Horace, Illi robur et aes triplex circa pectus erat, qui fragilem truci commisit pelago ratem primus (Odes.1.3), which translates as "Oak round his breast and triple brass, the sailor wore, whose bark first ventured on the sea."

-An image relative to the meaning area of La Fontaine's fable appeared in Barthélémy Aneau's emblem book Picta Poesis (1552) under the title Mulier Umbra Viri (man's feminine shadow).
-It pictures a man chasing his shadow while another is looking back at the shadow that the sun throws behind him, and is accompanied by a Latin poem: "As the shadow that follows its body through the sun’s radiant light flees as it follows and follows as it flees, so also are the loves of womankind.
-If you want it, they don’t; if you don’t, they don’t need asking."
+An image relative to the meaning area of La Fontaine's fable appeared in Barthélemy Aneau's emblem book Picta Poesis (1552) under the title Mulier Umbra Viri (man's feminine shadow).
+It pictures a man chasing his shadow while another is looking back at the shadow that the sun throws behind him, and is accompanied by a Latin poem: "As the shadow that follows its body through the sun's radiant light flees as it follows and follows as it flees, so also are the loves of womankind.
+If you want it, they don't; if you don't, they don't need asking."
 Much the same illustration was used by Theodore Beza in his Vrais Pourtraits (1581), but in this case relating to the pursuit of glory.
 The accompanying verse points out that glory (which is but a passing shadow) flees the proud but accompanies the humble person who does not seek fame.
-In this is summed up the substance of La Fontaine's fable of those who, in his own words, “court a flighty phantom”.
-He was himself followed at a distance by Ivan Krylov in that fabulist's more succinct but similar “The Man and his Shadow”, in the concluding commentary to which there are verbal echoes of La Fontaine's preface.
+In this is summed up the substance of La Fontaine's fable of those who, in his own words, "court a flighty phantom".

+Anne Finch, Countess of Winchilsea manages to encompass this commentary in her adaptation of the fable at the start of the 18th century, "The Decision of Fortune".
+The man who stays at home tells his departing friend that, while he is not inclined to pursue Fortune, "She shou'd be Welcome, if she came this way".
+When the returning traveller at last encounters Fortune, she criticizes at some length the social conduct of those who pursue her and tells him that her real favourite is the one who "neither courts, nor yet my Gifts despises".
+Ivan Krylov's Russian version of the story in "The Man and his Shadow", while considerably shorter than the performances of either La Fontaine or Anne Finch, comes to rest on a similar conclusion, in which there are verbal echoes of La Fontaine's opening remarks.